 I had a very powerful experience of oxytocin as the hormone of love while labouring with my fourth baby, Maia Rose.
 As the waves of labour strengthened I found myself looking into the eyes of my beloved, telling him ‘I love you, I love you, I love you…’ as each wave of labour washed over me.
 This ecstatic experience has created more love in my heart, in our relationship, and in our family, and has taught me, in a very physical way, that giving birth is also making love.

 Surrender is not a popular virtue.
 In fact, surrender is often seen as a weakness in our culture, where we are instead encouraged to be active and in control of our lives.
-This very yang, masculine attitude may serve us in some circumstances but we cannot birth our babies through sheer force of will.
+This “yang”, masculine attitude may serve us in some circumstances but we cannot birth our babies through sheer force of will.
 We need to learn the more subtle — yet equally powerful — path of surrender.

 Along with this forgetting of the awesome but natural power of our female bodies, we have also lost our birthing patrons: the goddesses and saints who have, for millennia, guided women through this transition, where the veil between life and death is at its thinnest.
 Today, this guidance is available to us, when and if we need it, in the living form of a midwife: a woman who has pledged to be with (mid) women (wyfe) in birth.
 A good midwife can remind us by her presence that we carry genetically the birthing successes of all our foremothers and that we know already how to give birth.

-As midwife and author Jeannine Parvati Baker reminds us, giving birth is women’s spiritual practice, requiring “…purity in strength, flexibility, health, concentration, surrender and faith.”2 It has also been said that to be consciously present at birth is equivalent to seven years of meditation.
+As midwife and author, the late Jeannine Parvati Baker reminds us, giving birth is women’s spiritual practice, requiring “…purity in strength, flexibility, health, concentration, surrender and faith.”2 It has also been said that to be consciously present at birth is equivalent to seven years of meditation.
 When we birth consciously, putting our great rational mind on hold, and allowing our instinctive nature to dominate, we can access the wisdom that all spiritual traditions teach: that the ego is our servant, not our mistress, and that our path to ecstasy and enlightenment involves surrendering our egoic notions of control.
 This level of surrender will also serve us well through our many years of motherhood.

 It is easy to say that our problems in birth stem from the excessive power of the medical system and its agents, and a lack of power for the birthing woman.
-However a deeper analysis is necessary, I believe, because the time has come to dispel this idea of a power imbalance and to assert our innate authority in birthing.
+However a deeper analysis is necessary, I believe, because the time has come to dispel this idea of a power imbalance and to assert our innate feminine authority in birthing.

 We live in a culture that prizes, and puts its faith in, technology.
 We reward those, such as doctors, who are masters of technology and indeed we are fortunate to have their skills available to us when we need them.
 And even though we may want less technology in birth, we are witnessing more and more litigation against obstetricians, almost all of which blames them for not using enough technology.

 Along with technology, we also prize information.
 In pregnancy and birth, becoming informed is equated with being responsible, both of which are strongly encouraged culturally; yet there is also a price to pay.
 We may have all of the information in the world, but we cannot predict our experiences in birth.
-And we diminish our own authority in birthing and in mothering — we disempower ourselves — when we put more faith in information from the outside (tests, scans, others’ opinions) than our own internal knowing of our bodies and our babies.
+And we can diminish our own authority in birthing and in mothering — we disempower ourselves — when we put more faith in information from the outside (tests, scans, others’ opinions) than our own internal knowing of our bodies and our babies.

 The truth is that our babies are constantly informing us of their needs and desires, and how we can best care for them.
-This is a physiological reality — the baby’s placenta is in constant communication with our bodies, transferring blood and nutrients and generating the placental hormones, which organise our bodies and our psyches for the optimal and specific mothering that this baby requires.
+This is a physiological reality — the baby’s placenta is in constant communication with our bodies, transferring blood and nutrients and generating the placental hormones that organise our bodies and psyches for the optimal and specific mothering that this baby requires.
 In the same way, our cravings, yearnings, dreams, and inclinations in pregnancy can be communications from our babies, showing us the deeper ways of knowing that are richer and more true, even if less numerical or detailed, than information from the outside, such as medical tests.

 In fact from the very beginning, when we first suspect that we are creating new life in our womb, we can use this ancient system and allow our bodies, rather than a pregnancy test, to inform us.
 Often the truth will unfold gradually, allowing us the space to learn and adapt at our own pace, and giving us opportunities for reflection and dreaming.